Marketing & Branding Advice

 There are many different scenarios when it comes to content:

-2. It needs some updates.
+- It needs some updates.
 You, or your agency’s copywriter, must edit web pages for grammar and consistency of style.
 A few pages may need to be totally rewritten.
 (This is the norm.
-Allocate about 1-2 hours/page for minor updates, 2-4 hours/page for total rewrites.)
+Allocate about 1-2 hours/page for minor updates, and 2-5 hours/page for more involved updates.
+For completely new pages, see below.)

-3. Everything needs to be rewritten.
-There may be someone at your firm that can take this on, but it is a huge amount of work.
+- Everything needs to be rewritten.
+It is unusual for a firm to have someone, on staff, who can take on a full website rewrite project, it is a huge amount of work.
 More likely, you’ll look to your agency or hire a copywriter to handle this for you.
 In either case, you will still need to manage the process, circulating drafts to get sign-offs from appropriate team members.

-We strongly recommend drafting and approving text for sample main secondary pages (i.e. a bio, a practice area, a service page, a project description, etc.) before interior page design begins.
-This sample text can then be used for lay out purposes, so actual text drives the page design.
+We strongly recommend drafting and approving text for sample main secondary pages (i.e. a bio, a service page, a project description, etc.) before interior page design begins.
+This sample text can then be used for layout purposes, so actual text drives the page design.

 Aim to finalize all the content before site programming begins.
 Writing content will always take longer than you think!